zeoagency/carbon/README.md

 - Type: 400
 	- That means the inputs are not valid.
 	  Check the error message.
+- Type: 401
+	- That means auth is not successful.
 - Type: 500
 	- That means internal error occurs while creating the data.
 - Type: 503